ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-types/index.md

 ]
 ```

+For a full list of configuration options see [Number Axis Options](#number-axis-options).

 ## Time

 The time axis is similar to the number axis in the sense that it is also used to plot continuous values.
 The time axis can even be used with numeric data (in addition to `Date` objects), but the numbers will be interpreted as Unix timestamps.
 The time axis differs from the number axis in tick segmentation and label formatting.
 For example, you could choose to place a tick every 5 minutes, every month, or every Friday.